awsdocs/aws-mobile-developer-guide/doc_source/tutorial-android-aws-mobile-notes-analytics.rst

 #.
 Open the `AWS Mobile Hub console <https://console.aws.amazon.com/mobilehub/>`_.
 #.
 Choose your project.
 #.
-Choose the :guilabel:`Engage` icon on the left, to navigate to your project in the `AWS Pinpoint console <https://console.aws.amazon.com/pinpoint/>`_.
+Choose the :guilabel:`Analytics` icon on the left, to navigate to your project in the `AWS Pinpoint console <https://console.aws.amazon.com/pinpoint/>`_.
 #.
 Choose :guilabel:`Analytics` on the left.
 #.
 You should see an up-tick in several graphs: